luisarizmendi/rhde-aap-gitops-demo/docs/lab-deployment.md

 Remember that there are two devices/VMs involved in the demo:

 * Edge Management node: I've been able to deploy everything on a VM with 4 vCores and 10GB of memory.
 Storage will depend on the number of RHDE images that you generate.
+If you want to be sure, give it 150GB (it won't use all that space probably)
 The Edge Management node will nee to have a RHEL 9.x installed (this lab has been tested with RHEL 9.3), "minimal install" is enough.
 You will need to either have a passwordless sudo user in that system or include the sudo password in the Ansible inventory.

   >**Note**